Tenth Acre Farm

 Root partitioning means the shape and growing habit of the roots of one plant do not compete with the roots of another plant.
 We can see root partitioning in a forest, where plants and trees are often growing closer than we might plant them in our garden, yet appear to be thriving.

-In this case, Swiss chard is tap-rooted, and can extend up to 6 feet deep, while sweet alyssum roots are shallow and fibrous.
+In this case, the Swiss chard taproot can extend up to 6 feet deep, while sweet alyssum roots are shallow and fibrous.
 The roots of the two plants are active at different levels of the soil, and are therefore not in competition.

-Plant roots go through die-off and regrowth cycles throughout the season, based on wet/dry cycles and each plant’s flowering/fruiting schedule.
-The natural die-off of sweet alyssum roots adds organic matter to the soil, feeding beneficial soil organisms that work in tandem to keep the deeper root levels of the chard plants moist and fertilized.
+Plant roots go through natural die-off and regrowth cycles throughout the season, based on wet/dry cycles and each plant’s flowering/fruiting schedule.
+This process adds organic matter to the soil, feeding beneficial soil organisms that work in tandem to keep the deeper roots of the chard plants moist and fertilized.

 Sweet alyssum used among the chard plants in this way is called a living mulch.
-It shades the soil, keeping it moist, which allows the soil to support the beneficial organisms that live in the soil.
-Alyssum provides above-ground habitat for beneficial insects.
-Providing undisturbed habitat is an important part of attracting beneficial insects to the garden.
+It shades the soil, keeping it moist, which supports the beneficial soil organisms.
+What’s more, sweet alyssum also provides above-ground habitat for beneficial insects.

-Living mulch will also cut down on weeding.
-A win for everyone!
+Living mulch also cuts down on weeding.
+Win!

 Pest Control